0xcert/techpaper/src/paper.md

 ### 2.1.4.
 On-chain Data

 We can attach additional public data to each Xcert.
 The parameters which are attached directly on the token itself usually participate in atomic swaps or other on-chain operations.

 <div class="pagebreak" />

 ### 2.1.5.
 Off-chain Data

 Storing data on the blockchain could be expensive.
 Sometimes we would want to provide also dynamic data about a particular Xcert.
 Managing data directly on the blockchain would not scale.
 By exposing additional information about a token as an off-chain data file solves many problems and makes the system flexible and scalable.

 Each Xcert includes a URI to a publicly available metadata file.
 This data object is a specifically designed JSON object, which conforms to RFC-7159 and follows the mapping format defined by the JSON Schema specification.

 The naming of JSON properties should follow the schema.org dictionary when possible.
 This is to enable an easy way to convert a data into a JSON-LD format.
 The convention also expects the JSON keys to be defined in alphabetical order.

 A metadata file should be served through a secure HTTPS connection on the public web.
 The response returns data in "application/schema+json" content type.
 It also includes a Link header pointing to JSON Schema definition file of the received metadata object.
 The JSON Schema definition varies based on the token capabilities and the asset it represents.

 Off-chain metadata JSON files are not mandatory but are highly recommended.
 We also recommend storing these files in the decentralized system instead of hosting them by a company itself.

 ### 2.1.6.
 Minting

 The process of issuing new Xcerts is called "minting".
 This is enabled by the Xcert smart contract deployed on the blockchain.

 The minting process creates a new unique Xcert for a particular asset and assigns it to a digital wallet.
 A new Xcert can be minted by the issuer, who owns the Xcert smart contract or by an entity authorized by the issuer.

 Anyone can become an issuer by deploying a new Xcert smart contract to the blockchain.
 An issuer should represent a trusted authority that provides value for the interested public.
 The issuer uses Xcerts on the blockchain to provide proofs of ownership for its digitized assets.

 The minting process starts with asset certification process which is covered later in this document.
-The result of the certification is asset data objects and a cryptographic proof of a digital asset.
-An issuer submits these content, together with additional protocol configuration and holder address to the blockchain which creates a new Xcert token and assigns the ownership to the provided holder.
+The result of the certification are asset data objects and a cryptographic proof of a digital asset.
+An issuer submits this content, together with additional protocol configuration and holder address to the blockchain which creates a new Xcert token and assigns the ownership to the provided holder.
 Optionally an issuer publishes the public metadata as well.

 <img src="images/4.svg" height="200" />

-*Figure 5: The mingin process creates a new Xcert on the blockchain.*
+*Figure 5: The mintin process creates a new Xcert on the blockchain.*

-In terms of a trust, the issuer is responsible to prove and promote their account authenticity information over arbitrary communication media when needed.
+In terms of trust, the issuer is responsible to prove and promote their account authenticity information over arbitrary communication media when needed.

 ### 2.1.7.
 Decentralized Identifier (DID)

 A decentralized identifier uniquely identifies an Xcert.
 A decentralized identifier or simply a DID is a string format which uniquely identifies an Xcert on the blockchain.

 An Xcert identification consists of multiple pieces of information.
 The 0xcert protocol uses DIDs to uniquely describe an asset on the blockchain as a URI that can be resolved as a publicly available resource.

 All DIDs are defined as "did:xcert:{URI}".
 The URI consists of multiple information joined with "/" following the sequence:

 | Index | Include | Description